-8 Questions All CEOs Need to Ask in 2018
+8 Strategic Questions All CEOs Need to Ask

-The approaching New Year presents an opportunity to reflect on the last 4 quarters and set goals for the next.
+Every quarter, it’s essential for leaders to reflect on past goals, assess progress, and set strategy for the future.
 For CEOs, such introspection is not only a healthy exercise, it’s a strategic imperative.

-Amid rapidly developing technology, regulatory changes, a talent shortage, and other challenges, success will require company executives to be deliberate about their objectives for 2018.
+Amid rapidly developing technology, regulatory changes, a talent shortage, and other challenges, success will require company executives to be deliberate about their objectives and build effective strategy.

 To define the most important goals, consider the following questions: